The one that plays Nobody Here but Us Statues for horror.

 - Let's Get Dangerous!: Sally after Billy dies of old age.
 Even the music gears up as she goes into Determinator Mode.

 - Light-Flicker Teleportation: Invoked by a Weeping Angel in the cellar with the flickering lightbulb.
 Sally and Larry can't see them in the dark.

-- Memetic Mutation: In-Universe example with "The Angels have the phone box".
-This later caught on in Real Life, Just as Planned.note
+- Memetic Mutation: In-Universe with "The Angels have the phone box".
+This later caught on in Real Life, Just as Planned.

 - Metaphorgotten: The Doctor attempting to explain how time is not linear, but is more like a ball.
 It gets away from him.

 - Mind Screw:

-- A later episode reveals that "that which holds the image of an Angel becomes itself an Angel".
+- A later story reveals that "that which holds the image of an Angel becomes itself an Angel".
 With it now on DVD, how many times do they show the Angels in the episode?

 - Mistaken for Granite: The Weeping Angels are initially thought to be just statues.